 Centrelink’s Financial Information Service offers free, unbiased financial information about your redundancy package and Government assistance.
 For information on this service call a Financial Information Service officer on 13 23 00.

 Disability Employment Services helps people with disability, injury or health condition get ready to look for a job, find a job and keep a job.
-To find out if you are eligible for these services, call a JobAccess Adviser on 1800 464 800 or visit the JobAccess website.
+To find out if you are eligible for these services, visit the JobAccess website.

 Australians in remote communities are better placed under the Community Development Programme (formally the Remote Jobs and Communities Programme) to find work and get the skills they need to find a job.
 To find Community Development Programme service provider visit jobactive.